greese/dasein-cloud/README.md

 For the latest information, details on how to contrib and branching, and other information, see: https://github.com/greese/dasein-cloud/wiki

+For online collaboration and questions, join the HipChat at: https://www.hipchat.com/gLjcZbGFl

 For discussion, join the Dasein Cloud Google Groups group: https://groups.google.com/forum/#!forum/dasein-cloud

 Dasein Cloud (pronounced "da z-eye-n") is a Java-based cloud abstraction layer that enables